International Summer School Schmalkalden (updated 6 December, 2014)

 2.f Included weekend in Berlin

 A long weekend trip to Berlin is included in your program fee.
 It will be over the weekend 7/8 June.
 There is no additional cost for this - it is included.
+That's right - transportation to Berlin, accommodation and city sightseeing tour are all included at no extra cost.

 Things to do in